 - Virgin Express – This Belgium based airline offered flights between Brussels and southern European destinations.
 It was merged with Belgian airline Sabena and is now operating under the name Brussels Airlines.

 - Centralwings – Was a Polish budget airline that offered flights between Poland and other European countries.

 - MyAir.com – Italian airline which offered domestic Italian discount flights as well as flights to other southern European countries.
 Went out of service in the summer of 2009.

-- Sterling Airlines – This was a Danish based low cost airline offering flights between the Scandinavian countries and the UK and southern Europe.
+- Sterling Airlines – This was a Danish low-cost airline which offered flights between the Scandinavian countries and the UK and southern Europe.
 The airline went out of service in the fall of 2008.

-- Volareweb.com – Italian airline primarily offering flights within Italy.
+- Volareweb.com – Italian airline chiefly offering flights within Italy.
 Stopped flights in early 2009.